hubert-cywka/spark/docs/async-communication.md

 - messages with the same partition's key are processed in order, according to their sequential number.

 The sequential number is assigned automatically by the database and is a 64-bit number.
-The counter would only roll over if over 2 billion messages were published for every person on earth, which isn't possible.
+The counter would only roll over if over 2 billion messages were published from a single module for every person on earth, which isn't possible.
 However, it should be noted that the sequential number is assigned at the beginning of a transaction, which raises two issues:
-- if the transaction fails, the number will never be used (the counter continues),
+- if the transaction fails, the number will never be used (the counter simply continues and skips the number),
 - in the event of two parallel transactions, it's possible that a transaction that started later finishes earlier and has a later sequential number.